HarishKumar097/test-package/README.md

 console.log("Deleted Media Asset:", deleteMediaAsset);
 ```

-#### Get Media Asset Info
+#### Get Media Asset Info:

 Use the `getMediaAssetInfo` method to retrieve detailed information about a specific media asset.
-Replace `mediaId` with the asset's ID to fetch its details.
-Refer to the [Get info of Media inputs](https://docs.fastpix.io/reference/retrievemediainputinfo) API documentation for more details.
+Pass the `mediaId` to fetch its details.
+Refer to the [Get info of media inputs](https://docs.fastpix.io/reference/retrievemediainputinfo) API documentation for more details.

 ```javascript
 // Define the parameter for specifying the media asset whose info is to be retrieved.